Tilting modules and dominant dimension with respect to injective modules: Tilting modules and almost Auslander--Gorenstein algebras

-\subsection{Tilting modules and almost Auslander--Gorenstein algebras}
+\section{Tilting modules and almost Auslander--Gorenstein algebras}

-In this subsection, we give characterisations of almost $n$-Auslander--Gorenstein algebras and almost $n$-Auslander algebras by the existence of the tilting modules in Theorem \ref{main-thm1}.
-We start this subsection with giving the definition of these algebras.
+In this section, we give characterizations of almost $n$-Auslander--Gorenstein algebras and almost $n$-Auslander algebras by the existence of the tilting modules in Theorem \ref{main-thm1}.
+We start this section with giving the definition of these algebras.

 \begin{definition} Fix an integer $n\ge 0$.
-Let $A$ be an artin algebra and $I$ a direct sum of all pairwise non-isomorphic indecomposable injective $A$-modules with projective dimension at most one. \begin{itemize} \item[(1)] We call $A$ a \emph{minimal almost $n$-Auslander--Gorenstein algebra} if it satisfies
+Let $A$ be an artin algebra and $I$ a basic injective $A$-module with the property that $\add I$ consists of all injective $A$-modules with projective dimension at most one. \begin{itemize} \item[(1)] We call $A$ a \emph{minimal almost $n$-Auslander--Gorenstein algebra} if it satisfies

 \item[(2)] We call $A$ an \emph{almost $n$-Auslander algebra} if it satisfies

 \end{itemize} \end{definition}

 Throughout this paper, for brevity we omit the word ``minimal'' in minimal almost $n$-Auslander--Gorenstein algebras.
 Here are some examples of almost $n$-Auslander--Gorenstein algebras and almost $n$-Auslander algebras.